williamDunn/Notes/Big O/README.md

 -  Big-O notation is simply how programmers describe algorithms

 -  It's determined by how a function responds to different inputs - how much slower is something if we input 1000 vs 1

 -  It's about figuring out the approximate worst-case performance of doing something

 -  You'd read O(n) as "Order of N"

+-  Often  "worst case" stipulation is implied.
+But sometimes you can impress your interviewer by saying it explicitly.
+    -  i.e., O(1) is the (worst case) runtime

 #### Types of Big-O Notation:

 ##### O(1) - Constant Time
 -  Always take the same amount of time to be executed no matter how big our input
 -  Best case scenario for a function

 ```
 public static void printFirstItem(int[] items) {